Undergraduate Research

 Undergraduate Students Performing Research

-The submission deadline is no later than the end of the first week of classes in the academic term they wish to start research or prior to commencing research over the summer.
+The submission deadline is no later than the end of the first week of classes in the academic term they wish to start research or by May 1st if conducting research over the summer months.